-Amidst the COVID-19 pandemic, telehealth services are imperative to ensure patients can safely receive the medical care they need while also protecting the health of your clinicians.
+Amidst the COVID-19 pandemic, telehealth services are imperative to ensure patients can safely receive the medical care they need while also protecting the health of their clinicians.
 Fortunately, launching telehealth at your practice doesn’t have to be complicated.
-If you’re thinking about starting a telehealth program during the public health crisis, here’s a step-by-step guide to ensure you successfully launch virtual visits that meet your business needs and the medical needs of your patients.
+If you’re thinking about starting a telehealth program during a public health crisis, here’s a step-by-step guide to ensure you successfully launch virtual visits that meet your business needs and the medical needs of your patients.

 Step 1: Understand how HIPAA and state regulations apply to telemedicine.

-Like all healthcare technology, you must use HIPAA compliant video conferencing or telehealth platforms to ensure the security and privacy of all protected health information (PHI).
+Like all healthcare technology, you must use HIPAA-compliant video conferencing or telehealth platforms to ensure the security and privacy of all protected health information (PHI).
 One of the best ways to ensure your telehealth services comply with HIPAA is to partner with a telehealth platform provider who is well-versed in HIPAA regulations and will sign a Business Associates Agreement (BAA).

 State regulations related to telemedicine vary but many policies are beginning to embrace telehealth as a supplement to traditional health care, especially in the current health landscape.
 Since the United States Secretary of Health and Human Services announced a directive for broader use of telemedicine, federal officials are removing many regulatory and reimbursement barriers during the public health emergency that previously prevented widespread adoption of telehealth.
 And, the Centers for Medicare & Medicaid Services (CMS) has already added various flexibilities to improve virtual care access, including temporarily approving more than 80 telehealth-based services.